latimer-lang/site/docs/introduction/getting-started.md

 hello_world();
 ```

+{% include notification.html
+message="
-Note: `print` is not a function, but a reserved keyword built into the language.
+`print` is not a function, but a reserved keyword built into the language.
 This is a temporary feature used for testing during development.
-In the full release, `print` will be a proper function included in the [File I/O](https://www.latimer-lang.org/docs/stdlib/file-io/) standard library.
+In the full release, `print` will be a proper function included in the [File I/O](https://www.latimer-lang.org/docs/stdlib/file-io/) standard library."
+icon="fas fa-tools"
+status="is-info"
+ %}

 ## Running the "Hello World"
 To run the script, use the `latimer` binary.
 Assuming the binary is in the same directory as `hello_world.lat`, run the program with: